Are you looking for a contractor?

 To make certain of it, cement blocks or concrete posts can be used the strengthen the wall.
 Therefore, conducting a feasibility study prior to undertaking any stage of the work is a must.

-Under extraordinary measures, suspended stairs may be installed on a partition.
-In such a case, the partition must absolutely be reinforced by a steel structure concealed by plaster.
+Under extraordinary measures, suspended staircases may be installed on a partition.
+In such a case, the partition must absolutely be reinforced by a steel structure concealed with plaster.

-A perfectly vertical load-bearing wall results in a well-executed floating staircase project, one fitted with a cantilever stringer.
+A perfectly vertical load-bearing wall results in a well-executed floating staircase, one fitted with a cantilever stringer.
 In fact, if the load-bearing wall isn’t straight, the cantilever stringer can’t be pegged into it.

 The steps can be secured using anchors or wall-mounted brackets.
 We’ll provide more in-depth information regarding the matter down below.

-Should you decide to move forward with a mono stringer that’s anchored to the wall, you can also choose to conceal it.
+If you decide to move forward with a mono stringer anchored to the wall, you can also choose to conceal it.
 To do so, use BA 13 gypsum panels.
 These panels further emphasize the concept of hovering steps.

 Concealed anchors are achieved using the following methods: